orgimeno/assignment/README.md

 npm start
 ```

-The result would be served on [localhost:3000](http://localhost:3000/data.json).
+The result will be served on [localhost:3000](http://localhost:3000/data.json).
 Don't stop the server because Task 2 need's it

 ## Task 2